cardenuto/FirebaseLogin/DEV.md

 #FirebaseLogin Development

 ##Current
 - create a separate application user id AUID (use in place of the UID when processing user IDs).
-This will give the ability to change login authentication and not have to update much data, it will also allow for multiple emails to update the save application user information.
+This will give the ability to change login authentication and not have to update much data, it will also allow for multiple emails to update the same application user information.
 - fixed timing issue when the login fully completes and user account data is available
 - fixed bug in Register Dialog that when it was canceled it returned the LoginActivity with the cancel intent instead of returning to the login options
 - Created progress bar for timing issue with login
+- added local data store shared preferences for data retrieved synchronously
+- added logout function in LoginActivity

 ##Future
 - Setting up a presence system